Home

 The Iranian Jewish Women's Organization of Southern California is an independent organization, although it is still affiliated with the National and International Council of Jewish Women.
 This organization is not financially dependent on any other organization, and relies solely on fund raising to support the charitable work described in this report.
 Iranian Jewish Women's Organization has been established as a non-profit social and charitable organization.

 Our activities have varied due to the changing needs of our people and the community in Los Angeles.
-The following is a brief list of some of our activities through the years: